 Myth #2: Eating for two

 Eating for two is a myth that needs to be debunked.
 The saying eating for two isn’t necessarily true.
 An additional 200 calories are needed during the third trimester only, although pregnancy is tiring and can cause hunger and cravings.
 I was so hungry the minute I found out with all mine!
-Staying healthy is an obvious importance but did you know something as simple as how your kitchen impacts your health.
-Research shows having an organized kitchen leads to eating healthier.
+Research shows having an organised kitchen leads to eating healthier.
 Keeping healthy snacks around the kitchen increases health and decreases tiredness.
 Keeping on top of the food shopping and trying to avoid going food shopping when you’re hungry or craving can help.
 Keeping your food healthy during pregnancy reduces your chance of developing gestational diabetes and high blood pressure.
 If your BMI is over 30 it can impact on your birth choices too, so try not to use pregnancy as an excuse to overeat and eat unhealthy foods that you wouldn’t normally eat.

 Myth #3: I can’t exercise during pregnancy